“All I knew was that I had a cool curve in my spine,” Ellen Denham told her friends six years ago.

 “Early detection of scoliosis is important for a number of reasons, including checking for any other associated conditions or problems with the spine.
-But most importantly, we have an opportunity to intervene with treatments such as bracing, which have been shown to be superior to observation alone and can decrease the rate of surgical treatment,” Joshua Meier, M.D., Children’s Orthopedics of Louisville, said.
+But most importantly, we have an opportunity to intervene with treatments such as bracing, which have been shown to be superior to observation alone and can decrease the rate of surgical treatment,” said Joshua W. Meier, M.D., pediatric orthopedic surgeon with Norton Children’s Orthopedics of Louisville.

 Here are some things parents can watch out for:

 - Is one of your child’s shoulders higher than the other?

 - Does one shoulder blade stick out more than the other?

 - Does one hip seem higher or stick out more than the other?

 - Do you notice a larger crease at one side of the waist than the other side?

 - Do you see a hump in the rib area?